6/24/26: Bugle Tune

 “No no, it’s the first line of a song on that album.
 What’s the title?”

 “Name of the… song?”
 If he were playing it for just the other fellas, he might have answered without another thought.
-But with Dad there reading the funnies, Barry shrugged.
+But with me and with Dad there reading the funnies, Barry shrugged.
 “Oh, who knows.”

 “Who knows?”
 Dad Rice looked over his glasses.
 “YOU should.
 You play it enough.”